A Guide to Running ARM32 and ARM64 Python Barcode Readers in Docker Containers

 docker build --platform linux/arm/v7 -f DockerfileArm32 -t <IMAGE-NAME> .

-Now, we have successfully created Docker ARM32 and ARM64 images that contain Dynamsoft Python Barcode SDK.
-Next, we can write a Python barcode reader script and run it in the Docker container.
+With these steps, you have successfully created Docker ARM32 and ARM64 images containing the Dynamsoft Python Barcode SDK.
+You can now proceed to write and run a barcode reader script within these containers.

-How to Run a Python Barcode Recognition Script in an ARM32 or ARM64 Docker Container
+Running Python Barcode Recognition in ARM32 and ARM64 Docker Containers

-To simulate the process, we first write a Python script to capture consecutive frames that contains QR codes from a USB camera and save them to a folder.
+Use the following Python script to capture frames from a USB camera and save them:

 import cv2 as cv